MerrimanLab/Gout_GWAS_Code/README.md

 Contain all scripts relevant to the QC, single-ancestry and trans-ancestry meta-analysis.

+Summary statistics for AFR, EAS, EUR, LAT, and TAMA are available on GWAS catalog with the accession IDs GCST90428594-GCST90428605.

+Note that these summary statistics do not include the 23andMe data due to prior data use agreement with 23andMe.

 Refer to the relevant README files in the directory.

 ## Functional analysis scripts